How to Help Someone Who Feels Suicidal | Suicide Prevention Tips

 Ask them to Visit a Therapist.

 Encourage appropriate psychological or medical help if the person is not actively suicidal but has suicidal thoughts.
-If you want to help them further, offer to call a psychiatrist to schedule an appointment if they don't already have one, or do any other legwork necessary to get them help.
+If you want to help them further, offer to call a psychologist to schedule an appointment if they don't already have one, or do any other legwork necessary to get them help.
 Remind them that with treatment, they can recover.

 Read Also: